 The final statement about compactness holds because the orbit space of $\cX_{(1)} \times \cX_{(2)}$ is equal to the Cartesian product of the orbit spaces of the $\cX_{(i)}$ equipped with the product topology. \end{proof}

 We proceed to construct fiber products of tame sc-Fredholm section functors over ep-groupoids.
-As usual, the result specializes to the case of $M$-polyfolds by considering a $M$-polyfold $\cB$ as an ep-groupoid with the trivial groupoid structure: the object space is $\cB$ and the morphism space consists of the identity morphisms $\{ 1_x \,\, | \,\, x \in \cB \}$ which is a $M$-polyfold by declaring the bijection $x \mapsto 1_x$ with $\cB$ to be a sc-diffeomorphism.
+As usual, the result specializes to the case of $M$-polyfolds by considering an $M$-polyfold $\cB$ as an ep-groupoid with the trivial groupoid structure: the object space is $\cB$ and the morphism space consists of the identity morphisms $\{ 1_x \,\, | \,\, x \in \cB \}$ which is an $M$-polyfold by declaring the bijection $x \mapsto 1_x$ with $\cB$ to be a sc-diffeomorphism.